Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Draw 5 sketches of different ways you might use your sensor, and how the larger device needs to be shaped in order to make the sensor useful.\*\*\***

+### Idea Generation
+We chose to take a more creative approach with our idea generation.
+Instead of first choosing sensors, we decided to first brainstorm **tasks and functions** of our product.

+We came up with 5 very different product ideas, and then thought about how we would use the sensors available to us to accomplish these ideas.

+Because we are a group of 3, we decided to incorporate multiple sensors into each of our ideas in order to provide multiple ways of interacting with each device.

+### Idea 1 - Interactive Timer

+### Idea 2 - Smart Blind

+### Idea 3 - Safe Keeper

+### Idea 4 - Racing Simulator

+### Idea 5 - Night Path

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these designs to prototype.\*\*\***